curious-toad/demort-shop/_products/chaise-with-cats.md

   name: >-
     Add a title for the product.
 Don't include the type, e.g. T-shirt, in the name (this is added automatically).
+  description: Add a meta description to help search engines index your product.
   product-type: Select type from the list.
   price: Enter without currency sign (in format of 10.00 or 12.34).
-  description: Enter a description of the product (can copy across from Etsy).
+  product-description: Enter a description of the product (can copy across from Etsy).
   dimensions: Enter width and height for Art Prints only.
   width: Size in millimetres.
   height: Size in millimetres.